Illuminati (game): Related games

 Steve Jackson Games released a collectible card game version called Illuminati: New World Order (1994)' and a stand-alone version called Illuminati: Crime Lords (2004), where the players control mobs in attempt to take over a city.
 SJG developed some Illuminated role-playing game modules for its GURPS system, including GURPS Illuminati (1992), GURPS Illuminati University (1995), and GURPS Warehouse 23.

 SJG also released Hacker (1992) which is similar to the original Illuminati (modulo terminology), but the players fight for the control of computer networks.
 It is more loose, and based primarily on interlocking access to different computer systems in the web.
 Players are not set directly towards each other, and several players can share access to a system.

 Adventure Systems created a Play-by-mail game (PBM) Illuminati game, based on and licensed from the Steve Jackson game, with many modifications.
 The game was eventually purchased, and is now run, by Flying Buffalo.
 The designer, Draper Kauffman, had been trying to develop a "global strategy game" for many years when he received a copy of Illuminati.
 Recalling the creation of the PBM version, Kauffman wrote, "It wasn't long before I found that every problem in my own game design had a suspiciously similar solution: 'Hey, how about if we just handle that like they did in Illuminati?"

 Reception

+In Issue 22 of Abyss, Jon Schuller thought that "where it really falls down is in the lack of variety ...
+After playing a number of times, Illuminati loses its luster, because it tends to be too much the same." \ Schuller concluded, "Illuminati has good ideas and is fun to play.
+The price is a bit high for the amount of play you will want to do."
+Two issues later, Schuller reviewed the first two expansion sets and wrote, "These expansions are definitely needed and make Illuminati a much more enjoyable game."